Azure/azure-sdk-for-js/common/tools/dev-tool/test/samples/files/README.md

       - src/
       - ...

 Instead of providing a `//sampleConfiguration` in a `package.json` file, a `config.json` containing _only_ the entries from the sample configuration should be placed in each input folder, e.g. `inputs/a/config.json`.
 These values will be passed to the generator.
+Additionally, a `sample.env` file is required in each input folder (it will be copied to the expectation folder as if it were in the package root).

 ## Creating New Expectations